Reactions pour in after former President Biden's prostate cancer diagnosis

 Republican Sen. Thom Tillis and Rep. Marjorie Taylor Greene both posted about Biden's diagnosis.

-North Carolina's Sen. Tillis said he was praying for Biden's full recovery.
+Tillis, of North Carolina, said he was praying for Biden's full recovery.

 Democratic California Gov. Gavin Newsom said his heart was with the former president and his family.